Algram/blog/pages/2016-04-04-automatically-download-podcasts-with-the-raspberry-pi/index.md

 After that the script checks if there are new podcasts available.
 It basically iterates over the feed-list and compares it to the already downloaded files – Pretty easy, huh?
 A quick fix to the encoding (always trouble with that..) and we come to the last part of this section:

-> If a feed from the feed list has a new podcast and isn't in your Dropbox yet, download
+> If a feed from the feed list has a new podcast and isn't in your Dropbox yet, download it

 The block above explains the entire logic of this part.
 All podcasts get downloaded to your `SAVE_DIR` – in my case that is the Pi's local storage.